awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 Amazon RDS supports three types of DB instance classes: general purpose, memory\-optimized, and burstable performance\.
 For more information about Amazon EC2 instance types, see [Instance types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html) in the Amazon EC2 documentation\.

 The following are the general\-purpose DB instance types available:
++ **db\.m7g** – General\-purpose DB instance classes powered by AWS Graviton3 processors\.
+These instance classes deliver balanced compute, memory, and networking for a broad range of general\-purpose workloads\.

+  You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton3 processors\.
+To do so, complete the same steps as with any other DB instance modification\.
 + **db\.m6g** – General\-purpose DB instance classes powered by AWS Graviton2 processors\.
 These instance classes deliver balanced compute, memory, and networking for a broad range of general\-purpose workloads\.

   You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors\.
 To do so, complete the same steps as with any other DB instance modification\.